 Paul Armentano, deputy director of the National Organization for the Reform of Marijuana Laws (NORML), said he anticipates Epidiolex will be the first of many potential FDA-approved medicines based on the cannabis plant.

 “Nonetheless, these alternatives should not be regulated as options to replace the use and regulation of herbal cannabis — a product that humans have used safely and effectively as a medicine for thousands of years and is approved today by statute in 30 states,” he said in a statement.

 No change expected

 Epidiolex is not, however, the first marijuana-based medication approved by the FDA.
-A derivative of THC — most commonly prescribed under the brand name Marinol — received FDA approval in 1985.
+A derivative of THC — most commonly prescribed under the brand name Marinol — received in 1985.
 It’s used to combat nausea associated with cancer treatments and to help increase the appetite of people with AIDS.

 Dr. Jordan Tishler, a Harvard-educated physician as well as president and chief executive officer of the Association of Cannabis Specialists, said Marinol’s approval didn’t change the federal government’s perception of marijuana in the 1980s and doesn’t anticipate Epidiolex to be a game changer.

 “The federal government’s position on cannabis is based on a fiction invented at the time of the enactment of the CSA (in 1971).
 They have willfully disregarded any and all scientific data since then,” Tishler told Healthline.
 “I think the federal government may change its view on cannabis in the next few years, but it won’t be driven by this product nor by the FDA itself.”